Yousufalipangat/QuickNoteApp/README.md

 # QuickNoteApp
-A Quick note taking cloud app developed with Flask
+A Quick note taking cloud app developed with Flask, Python, Flask-login ,SQLAlchemy, HTML and delployed in AWS.

--> This Note Taking Application using Python, Flask, and HTML.

 # Features
 * Nice UI has been developed